zedr/clean-code-python/README.md

 some or all parameters into a specialized object that will be passed as an argument to the function.
 These parameters might be attributes of a single entity that you can represent with a dedicated data structure.
 You may also be able to reuse this entity elsewhere in your program.
+The reason why this is a better arrangement is than having multiple parameters is that we may be able to move some computations, done with those parameters inside the function, into methods belonging to the new object, therefore reducing the complexity of the function.

 **Bad:**